redis/redis-doc/docs/data-types/bitmaps.md

 ## Example

-Suppose you have 1000 cyclists racing through the country-side, labeled 0-999.
+Suppose you have 1000 cyclists racing through the country-side, with sensors on their bikes labeled 0-999.
-You want to quickly determine whether a given rider has pinged a tracking server within the hour.
+You want to quickly determine whether a given sensor has pinged a tracking server within the hour to check in on a rider.

 You can represent this scenario using a bitmap whose key references the current hour.